JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 Royal Flush dual od
 Carrera od from buffalo fx

+$329 Richie Kotzen Tech21 FlyRig has a sansamp in it so he plays it into a clean tube amp for a small room.
+He spent 6 months getting the overdrive right in that thing and he tours with JUST that and plugs into any clean tube amp, ideally one of his victory amps or he used to use marshalls.
+HE needs a percussive bite to his tone.

 [Here are the ones I liked from this JHS video](https://www.youtube.com/watch?v=EGGiuhukWNo)
 1. $30 TC Electronic Cinders (Classic Blues tones)
 2. $150 Fender MTG: LA (with a tube and a boost) I love this tone.
 (More Modern Sound that I love)